 In many cases, a home warranty can help the owners save money on repairs and replacements of their home systems and appliances.
-Like most homeowners across the United States, they prefer to protect their home systems and appliances with good home warranty plans.
+Like most homeowners across the United States, Washington state residents prefer to protect their home systems and appliances with good home warranty plans.

 To help homeowners decide whether a home warranty is worth it, the ReviewHomeWarranties.com team has created a Home Maintenance Calculator.
 It compares the cost of home maintenance depending on the age of your house and the number of repairs per year that you make.